 - Our resource “The Talk: Healthy Sexuality Education—Basic Goals and Guidance from Focus on the Family” is filled with great ideas for instilling biblical truth about human sexuality in your children.
 You’ll find a variety of suggestions and methods in this helpful resource.

-- Understanding Transgenderism is a listing of all our resources about the transgender issue and gender ideology.
-The articles help you understand the basics of this complex issue explain some of how this issue affects the culture, and link to resources for transformation and healing.
+- Our Transgender Resources page contains a listing of resources about the transgender issue and gender ideology.
+The articles listed help you understand the basics of this complex issue explain some of how this issue affects the culture, and link to resources for transformation and healing.